-Although Edward never reigned as King of England he has gone down in history as a great medieval military leader, achieving notable victories against England's Medieval rivals, the French, in the Hundred Years War.
+Although Edward of Woodstock never reigned as King of England he has gone down in history as a great medieval military leader, achieving notable victories against England's medieval rivals, the French, in the Hundred Years War.

 He was created Prince of Wales on 12 May, 1343, aged twelve, at Westminster and was also created Earl of Chester and Duke of Cornwall, making him the first English Duke.
 He was one of the original Knights of the Order of the Garter, an order of chivalry founded by his father.
 During his lifetime he was known as Edward of Woodstock; the title of Black Prince was adopted after his death and is a possible reference to his black armour.

 Edward exhibited military ability at an early age, covering himself in glory at the Battle of Crecy on 26th August, 1346, during his father's campaign to acquire the throne of France.
 The prince commanded the right wing of the English forces in the battle and played a major role in the defeat of the French at the age of but sixteen.
 When Edward III encountered his son after the battle, he embraced him with emotion and declared that he had acquitted himself loyally.

 Legend relates that the Black Prince acquired his arms of the Prince of Wales feathers from the blind King John I of Bohemia , who perished heroically in the conflict.
 In the aftermath of the battle, the prince happened upon the body of the dead King John, taking his helmet lined with ostrich feathers.
 The feathers and the dead king's motto 'Ich dien' (I serve) were adopted by Edward as his own badge, they have been used by every subsequent Princes of Wales since.